itsamrit/DSA/README.md

+🟢😊 Always analyze the time complexity.
+If its 10^4 or 10^5, there is high chance it uses map or set nlogn

 🟢Learn the techniques of all question which method will be used so that even implementation fails,u get points

 🟢For online round :